yueMaHello/clientServerFifo/README.md

 # clientServerFifo
 Objectives:
-CMPUT379 ASSIGNMENT2 REPORT
 This programming project is intended to give me experience in developing client-server programs that utilize FIFOs for communication, and file locking for controlling access to the available FIFOs.
-Through this project, I learned how to make Fifo and use Fifo.
-I also understood some blocking features about Fifo.
 Design Overview:
 The program supports one server and several clients.
 Each client can send some commands to the server and clients can communicate with each other through a proper input format.
 1. The server can be invoked by ‘a2chat -s fifoBasename nclient ’. ‘nclient’ should be no more than 5.